gmdsi/GMDSI_notebooks/docs/part2/freyberg_glm_2.md

-FOSM implemented by PEST++GLM assumes that the standard deviation of measurement noise associated with each observation is proportional current observation residual.
-This accounts for the model's ability to reproduce an obsevration.
+FOSM implemented by PEST++GLM assumes that the standard deviation of measurement noise associated with each observation is proportional to current observation residual.
+This accounts for the model's ability to reproduce an observation.
 Effectively, it assumes that the residual is a measure of measurement noise + model error.
-Thus, observation weights used during FOSM are calcualted as the inverse of the residual.
+Thus, observation weights used during FOSM are calculated as the inverse of the residual.
 Note that this "residual weight" never increases weights beyond those which are specified in the control file!
 The assumption is that weighs in the control file represent the inverse of measurment noise standard deviation - and it would be illogical to decrease noise beyond this level.

 It is important to keep this in mind.
 If observation weights in the control file do **not** represent measurement noise, then it may be preferable to not use PEST++GLM to undertake FOSM during parameter estimation.
 In our case, weights represent the inverse of measurment standard deviations - so we are all good!